Depth of field in photography composition

 If you want front to back sharpness, do the reverse:

 - Get your subject closer to the background

-- Use a shorter focal length
+- Use a shorter lens focal length

 If you’re still fuzzy about depth of field and blurry backgrounds, you can be sure that many others are struggling too.
-Please share your questions and/or struggles below and we’ll give you some help.
+Please share your questions and/or struggles below and I’ll give you some help.

 If this tutorial has helped you to understand depth of field in photography, share that too – I love good news!